 While working for the regional economic development district, founder Kristy Athens learned of a branding idea that originated in 2007.
 The name “Genuine Wallowa County” and its logo (designed by local graphic designer Joan Gilbert) were suggested by a Rural Development Action Team that worked with a group of locals to consider ways to stimulate the economy.
 There was enthusiasm for the idea, but not enough bandwidth within local nonprofits to support the brand, and it remained a recommendation in a report.
 Kristy received permission from available local stakeholders in 2018 to take over management of the brand for this website.Founder Kristy Athens

-Kristy had been coming to Wallowa County for almost fifteen years, drawn by both the landscape and the amazing, creative people who inhabit it, before moving here in 2013.
+Kristy had been coming to Wallowa County for nearly 15 years, drawn by both the landscape and the amazing, creative people who inhabit it, before moving here in 2013.
 She has an M.S. in Food Systems and Society from Marylhurst University and is the author of Get Your Pitchfork On!: The Real Dirt on Country Living.
 She works in economic development and served on the Wallowa County Farmers Market board.
 In her spare time (ha ha!) she hikes, makes collage art, and plays fiddle and bass.